 MLC is an alternative asset management and insurance solutions company.
-MLC, through its subsidiaries, serves as the investment manager to provide support services to various investment funds and actively sources, evaluates, underwrites, monitors, and primarily invests in loans, debt securities, and other credit-oriented instruments that present attractive risk-adjusted returns and present low risk of principal impairment through the credit cycle in the North American market.
+MLC, through its subsidiaries, is focused on public and private debt securities in the North American market and the reinsurance of annuity products.
+The Company also actively sources, evaluates, underwrites, manages, monitors, and primarily invests in loans, debt securities, and other credit-oriented instruments that present attractive risk-adjusted returns and present low risk of principal impairment through the credit cycle.
 Mount Logan Management LLC ("ML Management"), a wholly-owned subsidiary of the Company, is registered as an investment advisor with the United Stated Securities and Exchange Commission under the Investment Advisors Act of 1940, as amended, and is registered to act in an investment advisory role for clients in the United States.